pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

     plex_collection: Jurassic Park
 ```

-If you want to add multiple collections you have to use a list.
+You can add multiple collections by using a list.
 Comma-separated values will not work.

 ```yaml
 collections: